usnistgov/KAIROS/README.md

 python script_01_generate_graph_g.py -f config.ini -m "Default"
 ```

+## Tags

+You can access the different version of softwares in the tags tab.

+Currently available:
+* phase_2a: Software for Phase 2a full evaluation
+* phase2b_beta: Software for Phase 2b DryRun

 ## Installing and Uninstalling the software

 This package was tested in python 3.7.6.